kdszafranski/prime-simple-factory/README.md

-# Prime Simpel Angular Factory Example
+# Prime Simple Angular Factory Example

 Intended as an intro lecture on using Angularjs factories to share data and functions across controllers.